ElBretzel/jpeg-compression/README.md

 # jpeg-compression
-I am trying to recreate JPEG image compression format for educational purpose in C++
+We are trying to recreate JPEG image compression format for educational purpose in C++